The 2d-directed spanning forest converges to the Brownian web: Convergence to the Brownian web

-As previously, we can conclude using conditions $(i)$ and $(iv)$ that a.s. paths of $\widehat{{\cal Z}}$ do not enter any wedge in ${\mathcal W}_{\Q^2}={\cal Z}_{\Q^2}$ from outside.
+As previously, we can conclude using conditions $(i)$ and $(iv)$ that a.s. paths of $\widehat{{\cal Z}}$ do not enter any wedge in ${\cal Z}_{\Q^2}$, which has the same distribution as ${\mathcal W}_{\Q^2}$, from outside.
 We then conclude thanks to the next result which is a slight variant of Theorem 1.9 of \cite{SS08} (see also Theorem 3.9 in \cite{SSS17} and the following remark), whose proof is omitted here: